SpektraSystems/CloudLabs-Azure/azure-monitoring/Instructions/Solutions/Challenge 3: Azure Monitor for Containers.md

     <img src="images/aks01.jpg"/>

-2. To enable Http Application Routing on an existing cluster, use the command: th below command: (Optional: Only if http routing not enable)
+2. To enable Http Application Routing on an existing cluster, use the below command: (Optional: Only if http routing not enable)

     ```
     az aks enable-addons -n {cluster_name} -g {rg_name} --addons http_application_routing